-3.08 The 7- to 10-foot space is allocated between system and via cable racks, lights and passages for cooling air, and installer access according to the plan shown in Fig. 3.
+- 3.08 The 7- to 10-foot space is allocated between system and via cable racks, lights and passages for cooling air, and installer access according to the plan shown in Fig. 3.
 This allocation, known as the Cable Pathways Plan, coordinates these elements and eliminates possible conflicts throughout the life of the equipment-building system.
-Cable racks and lights are located as required in the pathways (Fig. 3) and according to the following rules:

-(a) System cable racks running parallel to equipment lineups are located between 7 to 8 feet above the floor and directly over the lineups.
-A minimum spacing of 2 feet in the maintenance aisle and 1 foot 4 inches in the wiring aisles is maintained between system lineup racks.

-(b) System cable racks running transverse (crossaisle) to equipment lineups are located within the cross-aisle cable pathways situated 8 to 9 feet above the floor on 5-foot centers across the equipment area (Fig. 3) to avoid cable holes and columns, to provide for installer access to cable racks, and to maintain unobstructed "windows" for cooling air.
+Cable racks and lights are located as required in the pathways (see Fig. 3) and according to the following rules: - System cable racks running parallel to equipment lineups are located between 7 to 8 feet above the floor and directly over the lineups.
+A minimum spacing of 2 feet in the maintenance aisle and 1 foot 4 inches in the wiring aisles is maintained between system lineup racks. - (2) System cable racks running transverse (cross aisle) to equipment lineups are located within the cross-aisle cable pathways situated 8 to 9 feet above the floor on 5-foot centers across the equipment area, (see Fig. 3) to avoid cable holes and columns, to provide for installer access to cable racks, and to maintain unobstructed lineups are located within the cable pathways situated 9 to 10 feet above the floor and directly over the lineups.
+These racks should be 1 foot wide or less and located over at most three equipment lineups per building bay.

+"windows" for cooling air.
 The maximum width of these cable racks is 18 inches.
 No more than 75 percent of the total cross-aisle pathways capacity per building is used for cross-aisle system cable racks.